Batsy's Heroic Adventures

 About the Opportunity

-According to AustinBats.Org,
+According to AustinBats.org,

 "Bats are America's most rapidly declining and threatened warm-blooded animals.
 Alarming losses of free-tailed bats have been reported though their population status is inadequately monitored.
 Even the Congress Ave.
 Bridge bats appear to be in decline."